 The Oregon Department of Environmental Quality (DEQ) administers the Oregon Clean Fuels Program (Program), which requires fuel producers and importers to register, keep records of, and report the volumes and carbon intensities of the fuels they provide in Oregon.
 Phase 2 of the Program, implemented in 2016, requires fuel suppliers to reduce the carbon content of transportation fuels.

-DEQ must conduct rulemaking for the Program to support greater plug-in electric vehicle (PEV) adoption.
-DEQ must also develop a method to aggregate and monetize all eligible PEV credits in the Program to assist in achieving the state goal of 50,000 registered PEVs in Oregon by 2020.
+DEQ must conduct rulemaking for the Program to support greater electric vehicle (EV) adoption.
+DEQ must also develop a method to aggregate and monetize all eligible EV credits in the Program to assist in achieving the state goal of 250,000 registered EVs in Oregon by 2025.
 For more information, see the DEQ Oregon Clean Fuels Program website.

 Renewable Fuels Mandate

-All gasoline sold in the state must be blended with 10% ethanol (E10).
+All gasoline sold in the state must be blended with at least 10% ethanol (E10).
 Gasoline with an octane rating of 91 or above is exempt from this mandate, as is gasoline sold for use in certain non-road applications.
-Gasoline that contains at least 9.2% agriculturally derived ethanol that meets ASTM specification D4806 complies with the mandate.
-For the purpose of the mandate, ethanol must meet ASTM specification D4806.
+Gasoline that contains at least 9.2% agriculturally derived ethanol that meets ASTM Standard D4806 complies with the mandate.
+For the purpose of the mandate, ethanol must meet ASTM Standard D4806.
 The governor may suspend the renewable fuels mandate for ethanol if the Oregon Department of Energy finds that a sufficient amount of ethanol is not available.